felixdorn/klass/README.md

 You can now add that file to PurgeCSS, or a similar tool to include those classes in your final CSS build.

-If you use the [Laravel Mix plugin]() (still WIP, not released yet), the last two steps are done automatically.

 ## Configuration

 You can publish the config file with: